threefoldtech/0-core/docs/booting/pxe.md

 We assume you already have a working PXE Boot Environment (DHCP and TFTP server).

-In order to boot the G8OS kernel via PXE, you can use the popular `PXELINUX` tools.
+In order to boot the Zero-OS kernel via PXE, you can use the popular `PXELINUX` tools.

 ## Configuration